Our Story

 From Dilapited to Reimagined

-A feasibility study (graciously funded by the Packard Foundation) initially found that Rancho Cielo was not a viable idea, but Phillips persisted.
+A feasibility study (graciously funded by the Packard Foundation) initially found that Rancho Cielo was not viable, but Phillips persisted.

 Once home to the Natividad Boys’ Ranch, a juvenile incarceration facility, the current 100-acre home of Rancho Cielo lay dormant for nearly 20 years.
-The space was falling to pieces, having become a storage graveyard for surplus county-owned furniture and equipment.
-It no longer had a source for potable water, and the buildings were condemned.
+The space fell to pieces, becoming a storage graveyard for surplus county-owned furniture and equipment.
+It no longer had a source of potable water, and the buildings were condemned.

 When the county finally agreed to lease the property to the newly-founded nonprofit, community members rushed to help.
 In 2003, with tremendous support from volunteers and partners in the construction industry, led by friend and Board Member Don Chapin, redevelopment of the site began in earnest.